ironhulk5226/QuickChat/README.md

 # QuickChat 💬

-A full-stack real-time messaging web application with one-on-one chat, live online status, and image sharing.
+A full-stack real-time messaging web application with one-on-one chat using Web Sockets, live online status, and image sharing.

 ## Table of Contents